-Because the user creates the CloudFormation stack from that Nuon-generated
+Because the customer creates the CloudFormation stack from that Nuon-generated

 Within your app directory, create a file namedsecrets.toml.
 This file will